xrdocs/cloud-scale-networking/_tutorials/security-acl-on-ncs5500-part2-hybrid-acl.md

 We only support the level 3 compression:
 - source address, destination address, source port are compressed and stored in the external TCAM
-- destination port is not compressed and is stored in the internal TCAM
+- destination port is not compressed
 - level 0 equals not-compressed

 ### ACL content edition